In this section : Death Certification

 - Note that separate cremation forms are no longer required.

-- Since the beginning of the COVID-19 pandemic we no longer hand MCCDs to relatives but you should phone them instead to let them know the certificate has been completed.
+- We no longer hand MCCDs to relatives but you should phone them instead to let them know the certificate has been completed.
 Our ward administration team will email the Registrars direct and post the paper copy to the Registrar.

 - Remember to introduce yourself when phoning relatives, offer sympathy, explain the content of the MCCD and say that a small number of certificates may be selected for review by the MCCD Review Panel.
 If the MCCD is selected for review but the family would like the funeral to go ahead you can apply for advance registration which means that the funeral can take place before the review has been completed.